API Standards

 - Use lowerCamelCase for keys

-- Prefer flat structure, we don’t have a standard response format and should keep things as minimal as possible (e.g. don’t use something like JSON:API, or have all responses like
+- Prefer flat structure, we don’t have a standard response format and should keep things as minimal as possible (e.g. don’t use JSON:API, or have all responses like

 {"data": ...}